prateekarya100/bankapp/README.md

-This project is a comprehensive bank application developed using Spring Boot, Java, and PostgreSQL.
+This project is a comprehensive bank application developed using Spring Boot and Microservices Architecture, Java, and Dockerized MySQL.
 It features user authentication, account management, and transaction processing.

 Features
 --------